andrew-weisman/clam_analysis/question_for_pinyi/question_for_pinyi.md

 ![sample masks](./sample_masks.png)

-**Question:** Does it look to you like CLAM is working on the `.mrxs` files now?
+**Question:** Perhaps those were the thumbtails you were referring to on our call?
+Does it look to you like CLAM is working on the `.mrxs` files now?
 Are there any other red flags?
 It's certainly possible my own installation of OpenSlide fixed the problem you were seeing.
 I just want to make sure I'm not missing the problem you were seeing!

 Thanks so much Pinyi.